How to apply to University via UCAS

 You might be directed to this page based on your answers to certain questions in the sections above – this may only need to be completed if you’re applying from the UK or EU, so if this page doesn’t appear then it means this shouldn’t apply to you.

-You can choose up to 5 courses to apply to.
-Make sure you’ve done plenty of research into what each course covers, what the university is like, the exam to coursework ratio etc, to make sure you’re happy with your selections.
+You can choose up to 5 courses to apply to (all now or some later).
+Make sure you’ve done plenty of research into what each course covers, what the university is like, the exam-to-coursework ratio etc, to make sure you’re happy with your selections.
 Your course choices can be across several different universities, or all at the same one – it’s completely up to you.
 Order of preference doesn’t matter here so you can enter them in any order, and your chosen unis won’t be able to see where else you applied.

 For some courses and universities (Oxford and Cambridge for example), there are limitations on how many other courses you can apply for in the same cycle.
 You can double-check any restrictions HERE